lsimons/caseum/docs/guides/stages.md

 You want to stay in stage 1 if you can.

 Do not start immediately with step 2, for most new projects maintaining a set of digital diagrams is too much structure too quickly.
 At best doing all that work will slow you down.
 What happens more often is that you stop maintaining or improving your design, and the designs grow stale, no longer matching the software system that is being built.
-It is better to have up to date designs in medium detail on a whiteboard, than to have out-of-date designs being ignored on a wiki.
+It is better to have up-to-date designs in medium detail on a whiteboard, than to have out-of-date designs being ignored on a wiki.

 On the other hand if you do find yourself redrawing the same picture a lot, or explaining the same concepts over and over again, then it is time to move from phase 1 to phase 2.

-There's other times where your team is _usually_ fine with whiteboarding, but you need some high quality digital artifacts for some other reason (like an important presentation or a compliance audit).
+There's other times when your team is _usually_ fine with whiteboarding, but you need some high quality digital artifacts for some other reason (like an important presentation or a compliance audit).
 If that's the case, by all means produce the digital diagrams.
 But after the event, throw the files away!

 Ok, so perhaps you won't actually throw the diagrams away, fine.
 It's ok to print them out and stick them on your whiteboards.
 But what you should _not_ do is start investing the effort to keep the fancy digital pictures up-to-date if you have no real need for them.

 ### Make digital versions of your stage 1 views

 Your first step is to digitize everything.
 As you switch to a digital form, it is natural to be more precise and add more detail.
 Take the time to get the detail right.
-Usually that involves looking at the actual software system so you don't fill in the detail based on your memory but based on the current reality.
+Usually that involves looking at the actual software system, so you don't fill in the detail based on your memory but based on the current reality.

 After you complete the first version of the digital views, review them.
 You may see things you want to change or improve in the system.
 Make a list, prioritize it, and perhaps plan to make the improvements.